concourse/rfcs/041-opa-integration/proposal.md

 policy check filters, no action will run policy check.

 Users may not want to run policy check against all actions.
-For example, Concourse generate large amount of `ListAllPipelines`, and it makes not much sense to check it.
+For example, Concourse generate a large amount of `ListAllPipelines`, and it makes not much sense to check it.

-It's assumable that users more tends to check policy against write actions than read-only actions.
-As all actions expect `RunTask` are invoked from HTTP, we can provide a filter, `policy-check-filter-http-methods`, to specify HTTP methods via which actions are invoked.
-To skip read-only action for policy check, users may set `POST,PUT,DELETE` to the filter `policy-check-filter-http- methods`, so that `GET` actions will not go through policy check.
+Users will tend to check with the policy manager for write actions rather than read-only actions.
+As all actions except `UsingImage` are invoked from HTTP, we can provide a filter, `policy-check-filter-http-method`, to specify HTTP methods via which actions are invoked.
+To skip read-only action for policy check, users may set `POST,PUT,DELETE` to the filter `policy-check-filter-http- method`, so that `GET` actions will not go through policy check.

 User also may specifically want to or don't want to do run policy check against certain actions.
-For example, a cluster will want to check policy against only `SetPipeline`, or the other cluster don't want to check policy against `RunTask`, for which two more filters, `policy-check-filter-action` and `policy-check- filter-action-skip` are supported.
+For example, a cluster will want to check policy against only `SetPipeline`, or the other cluster don't want to check policy against `UsingImage`, for which two more filters, `policy-check-filter-action` and `policy-check- filter-action-skip` are supported.
 If an action is defined in action list, then the action will always go through policy check, vice versa for action-skip list.

 In summary, where are three policy check filters:

-* `policy-check-filter-http-methods`: defines HTTP methods of actions that should go through policy checks.
+* `policy-check-filter-http-method`: defines HTTP methods of actions that should go through policy checks.
 Default to empty list.
 * `policy-check-filter-action`: defines action names that should always go through policy checks.
 Default to empty list.